metriful/sensor/README.md

 	* Arduino GND pin to SDS011 pin "GND"
 	* SDS011 pin "25um" to MS430 pin PRT

-* Using particle sensors with **Nano 33 IoT**: the solder bridge labeled “VUSB” on the underside of the Arduino must be soldered closed (to provide 5V through the VUSB pin).
+* To obtain 5V output on the Nano 33 IoT: the solder bridge labeled "VUSB" on the underside of the Arduino must be soldered closed, then use the VUSB pin.
+* To obtain a third 5V output on the Uno: use pin number 2 on the 6-pin ICSP header
+* With all hosts, VPU can be supplied from any host digital output pin set to a high voltage state.
+This can be useful for hosts without enough power output pins.

 ### To run an example program on Arduino